josmar-crwdstffng/angular/aio/content/guide/browser-support.md

 This file incorporates the mandatory and many of the optional polyfills as JavaScript `import` statements.

 *   The npm packages for the mandatory polyfills \(such as `zone.js`\) are installed automatically for you when you create your project with `ng new`, and their corresponding `import` statements are already enabled in the `src/polyfills.ts` configuration file
-*   If you need an *optional* polyfill, you must install its npm package, then uncomment or create the corresponding import statement in the `src/polyfills.ts` configuration file
+*   If you need an *optional* polyfill, you must install the associated npm package, then uncomment or create the corresponding import statement in the `src/polyfills.ts` configuration file

 <a id="non-cli"></a>